damonallison/dotnet/README.md

 Equally interesting is the underlying technology in which VS Code is developed in.
 Javascript.
 Modern Javascript.
 VS Code uses Github's excellent open source javascript application framework Electron, which truly redefines the idea of "native software".
 Electron and the JS development model is an excellent way to build and package multi-platform software.
 Using Electron was a major, albeit welcome shift for Microsoft and the .NET community.

 VS Code, while in many respects is a "me too" with other non-bloated source code editors like Atom, it is the best .NET IDE on the market today.
 More important, VS Code signals the underlying OSS focused culture is sweeping over Microsoft.
 I'm excited for the Microsoft community.

+### Addendum

+Assume that Microsoft continues with this OSS track.
+What advantages will they have over the OSS community?
+What advantage does Google, Apple, Amazon, or Facebook have over the OSS community?
+Why would engineers want to program for Windows?
+For Exchange?
+For SQL Server?
+Why would I ever want to program with Microsoft's tools?